Elon Musk delayed filing a form and made $156 million

 Elon Musk did not respond to requests for comment, nor did securities lawyers working for him.
 The SEC declined to comment.

-SEC Chairman Gary Gensler has proposed new rules that would halve the amount of time investors have to disclose after crossing the five percent threshold, from ten days to five.
+SEC Chairman Gary Gensler has proposed new rules that would halve the amount of time investors have to disclose after crossing the five percent threshold, from 10 days to five.

 "It is important that shareholders get that information sooner," he said in a statement.